Anirudh-RV/ImageAnnotation/README.md

 // Next : Learn how to make Api using Golang.
 API: Application Programming Interface using Golang

-// January 16th 2020
-API CALLS :

-POST : create new record in the database
-GET  : Read from database
-PUT : Update/Replace row in database
-PATCH : Update/Modify row in database
-DELETE : delete row in database

-Extended :
-GET : The GET method requests a representation of the specified resource.
-Requests using GETshould only retrieve data.
-HEAD : The HEAD method asks for a response identical to that of a GET request, but without the response body.
-POST : The POST method is used to submit an entity to the specified resource, often causing a change in state or side effects on the server.
-PUT : The PUT method replaces all current representations of the target resource with the request payload.
-DELETE : The DELETE method deletes the specified resource.
-CONNECT : The CONNECT method establishes a tunnel to the server identified by the target resource.
-OPTIONS : The OPTIONS method is used to describe the communication options for the target resource.
-TRACE : The TRACE method performs a message loop-back test along the path to the target resource.
-PATCH : The PATCH method is used to apply partial modifications to a resource.

 POST REQUEST
 Webpage (Send data) -----> API ------> Backend (SQL) (Store Data)